jacre8/jkparse/README.md

 	  this variable declaration is omitted from the output -e, --empty-key=EMPTY_KEY
 	    Empty keys are valid in JSON but not in shell script arrays.
 Specify a string to replace empty keys with.
-The default is "$'\1'".
+The default is $'\1'.
 This value must be suitable for shell use.
-No verification or substitution in output is made for a non-empty value that is specified here.
-An empty value is invalid -l, --local-declarations
+No verification or substitution in the output is made for a non-empty value that is specified here.
+If EMPTY_KEY is an empty string, object values with empty keys will be excluded from the output -l, --local-declarations
 	    Declare variables using the local keyword rather than the default, typeset -o, --obj-var=JSON_OBJ